William11345/NUCLEO-H755ZI-Q/BASIC_TIMER/README.txt

-this is a basic use of timer on the stm32h755zi-q i put random value only put 50/50 cycle but see doc1 for the real value obtained by analog discovery 2
+i tested the output analog discovery 2 and got) 2Mhz 50%